pritam-ago/100days_of_love/README.md

         Node.js core modules - http, fs, events, path and readline Express.js calling methods - GET, POST, DELETE, PUT Refer my "nodejs_lp" and "expressjs_lp" repo for a few blocks of code that I practiced during this learning process

+26 December -
+    Yeah so following the completion of basics of both node.js and express.js, I've practiced it by building RESTful API's for a blog app as well as a task manager app.
+With that I'm confident with the basics of node and express and with that I'm moving into noSQL database(mongoDB).
+I've started off with some blogs and I'm about to practice it

+        Key takeaways -
+            Built RESTful APIs for both blog app and task manager app Went through the intro of noSQL databases Started off with mongodb and mongoose